jhvanderschee/hugocodex/content/en/add-ons/new-window-fix.md

 ### How it works

 This script detects external links and links to PDF files, using plain javascript.
-It automagically adds 'target="_blank"' to these links.
+It automagically adds 'target="_blank"' to these links, like [this one](/uploads/commerce.pdf).
 This is done by the following code.

 [expand]